PANAMA COMPANY FORMATION

 Procedure:

-1. Submit the required documents of the shareholders/directors to be registered.
+1. Submit the required documents of the shareholder/director to be registered.

 2. Pay the incorporation fee.

-3. Confirm the availability of the company name and finalize it.
+3. Confirm the availability of the corporate name and finalize it.

 4. Sign and send the incorporation documents prepared by CJ.

-5. After receiving the documents, a local notary will prepare the notarized certificate of the company, including the articles of incorporation (3-4 business days).
+5. After receiving the documents, a local notary will prepare the notarized company documents, including the articles of incorporation (3-4 business days).

-6. Prepare company documents such as resolutions, lists, and share certificates.
+6. Prepare company documents, including resolutions, lists, and share certificates.

-7. Submit corporate documents to the registry and wait for registration approval (5-10 business days).
+7. Submit corporate documents to the registry office and wait for registration approval (5-10 business days)

 8. After registration, the establishment of the corporation is complete.